Ayodeji4074-cloud/alx-higher_level_programming/0x02-python-import_modules/README.md

-This project file about modules and the importation of python modules is created by Adeniyi Emmanuel
+This project entails the use of the import statement in python, created by Adeniyi Emmanuel